 - is so severe, persistent, or pervasive that it creates an intimidating, threatening, or abusive educational environment.

 Bullying is prohibited by the district and could include hazing, threats, taunting, teasing, assault, demands for money, confinement, destruction of property, theft of valued possessions, name-calling, rumor-spreading, and ostracism.
 In some cases, bullying can occur through electronic methods, called “cyberbullying.”

 If a student believes that he or she has experienced bullying or has witnessed bullying of another student, it is important for the student or parent to notify a teacher, counselor, principal, or another district employee as soon as possible and complete a Bullying Report Form.
-This form is available in the school’s front office, the counselor’s office and on-line.
-To obtain the form online, select the icon below.
+This form is available in the school’s front office, the counselor’s office, and online.

 Tarrant County Crime Stoppers

 If you are interested in helping your school, the district, and local Crime Stoppers enforcement keep your school and the surrounding community safe, there is a way you can take personal responsibility.
 Join other schools and school districts in Tarrant County as they make a difference by going to 469 Tips with information leading to the arrest of a person or persons involved in crimes.
 You not only help your community, but you can get a reward for your information.